tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 ##### `envd-server` runner

-envd CLI registers the local public key to the envd server, and request the address of the ssh proxy server `containerssh` if the user use the `envd-server` runner.
+envd CLI registers the local public key to the envd server and requests the address of the ssh proxy server `containerssh` if the user uses the `envd-server` runner.

 User registration is not supported in the current design. envd CLI sends a POST request to the envd server.